 After Xcode finishes building your project, iOS Simulator starts automatically.
 It may take a few moments to start up the first time.

 iOS Simulator opens in iPhone mode, just as you specified.
-On the simulated iPhone screen, iOS Simulator opens your app.
-(If you see a message in the Xcode debugger at this point, don't worry—you’ll address this later in the tutorial.)
+On the simulated iPhone screen, iOS Simulator launches your app.
+Before the app finishes launching, you’ll see a launch screen with your app’s name, ToDoList.

-As the name Empty Application implies, the template doesn’t do much—it just displays a white screen.
+Right now, the Single View Application template doesn’t do much—it just displays a white screen.
 Other templates have more complex behavior.
 It’s important to understand a template’s uses before you extend it to make your own app.
-Running the template with no modifications is a good way to start developing that understanding.
+Running your app in iOS Simulator with no modifications is a good way to start developing that understanding.

 Review the Source Code

-The Empty Application template comes with a few existing source code files that set up the app environment.
+The Single View Application template comes with a few source code files that set up the app environment.
 Most of the work is done by the

 UIApplicationMain function, which is automatically called in your project’s